 Once your cash arrives in your PayPal account, you can withdraw your money in one of the four following ways:

 - Bank transfer: This is the most popular cashout method.
-Transfers are free and take an average of one business day to hit your bank account.
+Transfers are free and take generally one business day or less to hit your bank account.

-- Visa/MasterCard debit and prepaid cards: This is a faster way to transfer cash to your bank.
-The process takes around 30 minutes, and has a fee of $0.25.
+- Visa/MasterCard debit and prepaid cards: This can be an even faster way to transfer your money out: the process takes only about 30 minutes, for a fee of $0.25.

-- Check: If you’re not pressed for time, you can elect to receive a bank check for a $1.50 fee.
-Your cashout will arrive within 1-2 weeks.
+- Check: If you’re not pressed for time at all, you can elect to receive a bank check for a $1.50 fee.
+Your money should arrive within 1-2 weeks.

 PayPal’s turbulent online gambling history